 Changing Views on Climate

-Susan Solomon has led expeditions in Antarctica, proposed the now-accepted theory about the role of chlorofluorocarbons (CFCs) in creating the ozone hole over Antarctica, received the National Medal of Science, and shared the Nobel Peace Prize.
+Susan Solomon led expeditions in Antarctica and proposed the now-accepted theory about the role of chlorofluorocarbons (CFCs) in creating the ozone hole.

 Susan Solomon credits Jacques Cousteau for sparking her fascination with science.
 At the age of 10 she discovered his television program, The Undersea World of Jacques Cousteau, and was attracted by the “sheer beauty, complexity, and elegance” of the world that Cousteau brought to his viewers.
 Eventually she became a scuba diver, although her professional interests turned skyward when she reached college.